pkalro/jekyll-now/_posts/2018-06-06-The-curious-case-of-Promise-cloning.md

   const promise = myPromise;
 ```

 However, the Promise has already been **fulfilled**.
-When we try reusing it , it has already resolved.
+When we try reusing it , it has already been resolved.
 Hence the HTTP call is not triggered again..

 ```